-“Never to cease to act because you fear you may fail.”
+“Never cease to act because you fear you may fail.”
 This is one of the many famous quotes of the first and only Hawaiian queen who ruled the kingdom of Hawaii, Liliuokalani, The Last Queen of Hawaii.

 A Queen was Born

-September 2, 1838 in Honolulu, on the island of Oʻahu, kingdom of Hawaii, Liliʻuokalani was born.
+September 2, 1838 in Honolulu, on the island of Oʻahu, the kingdom of Hawaii, Liliʻuokalani was born.
 She was given the birth name Liliʻu Loloku Walania Kamakaʻeha, then assumed the name Liliuokalani when she became heir apparent to the throne.
 Upon her baptism by Reverend Levi Chamberlain, a missionary, teacher, and agent for the American Board of Commissioners for Foreign Missions’ Sandwich Islands Mission, she was given a Christian name Lydia.

 According to sources, Hawaiian names were genderless and often changed as people and their situations changed.
 Like for example, Hawaii’s last queen was born Lydia Liliu Loloku Walania Kamakaeha— “liliʻu (smarting), loloku(tearful), walania (burning pain) and kamakaʻeha (painful eye”)— in reference to the eye problem of the revered queen regent, Kinau.
 As a child, she was called by her Christian name, Lydia.
 Then, in 1877, when her brother, King David Kalakaua, appointed her as heir apparent to the throne, he modified her name Liliu to the more prestigious Liliuokalani— “okalani” meaning “of the heavens,” as an indication of royal status.